Where Is Area Code 737?

 How Many People Use the 737 Area Code?

-Although it is challenging to pinpoint the exact number of users who rely on Area Code 737, official estimates suggest that it covers a substantial portion of the expanding central Texas population.
+Area Code 737 covers a substantial portion of the expanding central Texas population.
 The region that 737 serves includes some of the fastest-growing cities in the United States.
-According to the United States Census Bureau data, these areas have experienced significant population influx over the past decade.
+According to the United States Census Bureau data, these areas have experienced a significant population influx over the past decade.

 Population Coverage Highlights